Handley Page Type O: Surviving aircraft

-No complete example of any Type O aircraft remains, however, the Royal Air Force Museum Cosford has several relics, including pieces of fabric from an O/100 and various small O/400 components and five O/400 wing sections which had been used as part of a shed roof in Flintshire until their recovery in late 2013.
+No complete example of any Type O aircraft remains.
+The Royal Air Force Museum Cosford has several relics, including pieces of fabric from an O/100 and various small O/400 components and five O/400 wing sections which had been used as part of a shed roof in Flintshire until their recovery in late 2013.

+While there are no extant airframes, a detailed cockpit reproduction is on display at Stow Maries Great War Aerodrome, near Maldon in Essex.